golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-hello.md

 ### Build in the KASM container

-1. In the KASM container, go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and ensure you are on the `main` branch which is the hello example
+1. In the KASM container, go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo).

     ```bash
     cd ~/Desktop/magtag-training/app
-    git checkout main
     ```

 2. Create a file for WiFi and Golioth credentials